ai-project-team-11/AI-Powered-ERP-System-for-FMCG-Company/README.md

 spaCy: For natural language processing in the chatbot feature.

 OpenPyXL: For reading and writing Excel files.

+Transformers

 # Getting Started
 Prerequisites: